 - Measure the opening height.
 Determine the distance from the top of the tub edge or shower base to the top of the wall unit or tile wall where you want the door to be located.
 Measure vertically at both sides.
 The measurement should be to the nearest 1/16-inch.
 Select a door with a height less than or equal to the smallest of these measurements.

-- If you are considering a pivot door, be sure that the door has room to swing open without hitting any obstructions.
-Extend a tape measure to the width of the door.
-Hold one end of the tape where the door hinge will be located and pivot the other end to ensure there is clearance for opening.
+- If installing a pivot door, extend a tape measure to the width of the door.
+Hold one end of the tape where the door hinge will be.
+Pivot the other end to see the clearance you’ll need.

 All types of glass shower doors are either frameless or framed.
 Here’s what to consider when deciding on frameless vs. framed shower doors:

 Frameless shower doors are designed with through-the-glass mounted hardware and very thick clear glass.